-For the purchase of climate protection certificates and after careful examination, we have selected a number of climate protection projects that are accredited, approved, and monitored according to one of the three internationally recognised certification standards - VCS (Verified Carbon Standard), UN CER (Certified Emission Reduction of the United Nations), or the Gold Standard developed by the WWF.
+For the purchase of climate protection certificates and after careful examination, we have selected a number of climate protection projects that are accredited, approved, and monitored according to one of the three internationally recognised certification standards - VCS (Verified Carbon Standard), UN CFR (Certified Emission Reduction of the United Nations) or the Gold Standard developed by the WWF.
 Validating the project results in terms of CO2 savings achieved is certified by independent auditing bodies.
-Sto is a supporter of the Development and Climate Alliance, which aims to link development cooperation and international climate protection via the instrument of voluntary offsetting of greenhouse gases and to mobilise additional funds to finance important development and climate protection projects in developing and emerging countries.
+Sto is a supporter of Development and Climate Alliance, which aims to achieve global climate action targets and strives for a holistic transformation towards sustainability with the involvement of countries in the Global South.
+To this end, development cooperation and international climate protection are linked via the instrument of voluntary offsetting of greenhouse gases and additional funds are mobilised to finance important development and climate protection projects in developing and emerging countries.